Ready4Next/Mega8/README.md

 - CTRL+H: Display some informations on screen (Emulation | Graphics | Display HUD)
 - CTRL+A: Set automatic mode frequency  (Emulation | Speed | Automatic)
 - CTRL+Y: Set clock timer to 60 Hz, else follow current frequency
+- NEW: CTRL+M: Mute sound
+- NEW: CTR+S: Take screenshot (PNG, JPEG or BMP)

 ### Other Menus

-- File | Color Themes: Replace black / white colors with some funny ones
+- Emulation | Color Themes: Replace black / white colors with some funny ones
+- Emulation | Use Sleep: Give priority to OS half of the waiting time (may the CPU be less requested, but can slow down emulation...)
-- File | Graphics: You can also change here the size of the window regarding the original resolution
+- Emulation | Graphics: You can also change here the size of the window regarding the original resolution
-- File | Speed: You can choose from 1/40x to 1024x the original COSMAC VIP base frequency (1760 Hz), useful for debugging purpose and smoothness of Twisterbar Demo ;-)
+- Emulation | Speed: You can choose from 1/40x to 256x the original COSMAC VIP base frequency (1760 Hz), useful for debugging purpose and smoothness of Twisterbar Demo ;-)
-- File | Input: There you can change the keyboard mapping in relation to the ROM you play
+- Emulation | Input: There you can change the keyboard mapping in relation to the ROM you play
-- File | About: Some build infos, shortcuts list and some credits
+- Emulation | About: Some build infos, shortcuts list and some credits

 ## Changes

+### Mega 1.3

+- Correction crash on exit
+- Multiple corrections for Windows builds (less crashes i hope...)
+- Correction on Pause (Music wasn't paused :-/ my bad lol)
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging Draw Modes (Blending Modes)
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging Transparent Colors
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging internal index register jumps (high)
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging all scroll directions (even transparent)
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging Correction in setting the length of Music
+- New Mega8 "Mega 8 Test Demo": Testing / Debugging more than one sound at 44100 Hz
+- Possibility to use 2 Joysticks maximum along with the keyboard
+- Removed speed 1024x (crashes on Windows)
+- FPS Limit to ~300
+- New shortcut to mute the sound: CTRL+'M' (Remember to activate the sound on first run !)
+- New shortcut to take a screenshot: CTRL+'S'
+- Finally made the width corrections on wxStatusBar panels !

 ### Mega8 1.2